nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 ## 8. Modify the workflow to run on many values for the same input

-Workflows typically run on batches of inputs that we want to process in bulk.
-Here we upgrade the workflow to accept an input with multiple values.
-For simplicity, we go back to hardcoding the greetings instead of using a parameter for the input.
+Workflows typically run on batches of inputs that we want to process in bulk, so we want to upgrade the workflow to accept an input with multiple values.

-#### 1. Modify the channel to contain multiple greetings (hardcoded for now)
+### 8.1.
+Modify the channel to contain multiple greetings

+For convenience, we go back to hardcoding the greetings instead of using a parameter for the input, but we'll improve on that later on.

 _Before:_